 From the very beginning of the United States, tariffs, or taxes collected on imported goods, represented the primary method for the federal government to collect revenue.
-It is estimated that 85.2% of total federal revenues came from customs duties from 1820-1862.1
+It is estimated that customs duties totaled about 85.2% of federal revenues from 1820-1862.1

 Throughout this time the United States alternated between periods of high and low tariffs, depending on the prevailing political factors.

-In 1816 the first of the so-called “Protectionist Tariffs” was enacted by Congress.
+In 1816 Congress enacted the first of the so-called “Protectionist Tariffs.”
 This tariff was primarily designed to help American businesses by raising tariffs of manufactured goods from foreign nations.

 British manufactured goods were generally cheaper than their American-made counterparts.
 Thus, in order to level the playing field, Congress levied tariffs on foreign manufactured goods, thus leveling the playing field for American businesses.

 In general, southern states opposed these protectionist tariffs, while the northern states favored them.
 A majority of the United States’ manufacturing capacity was located in northern states, and thus northern businesses were the primary benefactor of the tariffs.